hexojs/site/source/docs/configuration.md

   # Do not use this to exclude posts in the 'source/_posts/'.
   # Use skip_render for that.
 Or prepend an underscore to the filename.
   # - "_posts/hello-world.md" # Does not work.

+ignore:
+  # Ignore any folder named 'foo'.
+  - "**/foo"
+  # Ignore 'foo' folder in 'themes/' only.
+  - "**/themes/*/foo"
+  # Same as above, but applies to every subfolders of 'themes/'.
+  - "**/themes/**/foo"
 ```

 Each value in the list must be enclosed with single/double quotes.

 `include:` and `exclude:` do not apply to the `themes/` folder.
-Prepend an underscore to the files or folders name in that folder to exclude them.
+Either use `ignore:` or alternatively, prepend an underscore to the file/folder name to exclude.

-* Notable exception is the `source/_posts` folder, but any file or folder with a name that starts with an underscore under that folder would still be ignored.
+\* Notable exception is the `source/_posts` folder, but any file or folder with a name that starts with an underscore under that folder would still be ignored.
 Using `include:` rule in that folder is not recommended.

 ### Using an Alternate Config